This post was originally published on January 24, 2014, and updated most recently on February 5, 2021.

 To reiterate, you should focus on getting your team members to use the ITS for themselves at the beginning.
 If you are a manager, you may be eager to track and measure progress and performance.
 However, that may impede your team from experiencing a smooth transition to the ITS, thus failing to optimize its use.
 Let your members become well acquainted with the ITS before embarking on your goals.

 4. Keep your team whole

-With most ITS, you can create multiple projects and select unique members to join to them.
-Sometimes, managers end up dividing their team way too much.
+With most ITS, you can create multiple projects and select unique members to join them.
+Sometimes, managers end up dividing their team too much.
 Keep a single ‘home’ project that includes every single member on the team regardless of their roles in it.
-This promotes transparency, a greater sense of involvement and ownership, which in turn propagates active communication and idea flow.
+This promotes transparency, a greater sense of involvement and ownership, which propagates active communication and idea flow.
 Such cohesion is one of the key elements of team collaboration.